 While this dish can hold its own, 'tis the season to spice things up!
 Here are some festive ideas to take it to the next level.

-- Gravy: Serve your vegan stuffing with vegan gravy.
+- Serve your vegan stuffing with Vegan Mushroom Gravy.

-- Cranberry Sauce: A classic pairing, cranberry sauce adds a sweet and tangy contrast to the savory stuffing.
+- A classic pairing, cranberry sauce adds a sweet and tangy contrast to the savory stuffing.

-- Roasted Vegetables: Roasted vegetables, such as Brussels sprouts, carrots, or butternut squash, make excellent side dishes.
+- Roasted vegetables, such as Brussels sprouts, carrots, or butternut squash, make excellent side dishes.
 Try these Roasted Brussels Sprouts with Vegan Parmesan or Sheet Pan Oven Roasted Vegetables.

-- Vegan Roasts: If you're preparing a holiday meal, consider serving your stuffing alongside a vegan roast, such as a stuffed acorn squash or a plant-based Wellington.
+- If you're preparing a holiday meal, consider serving your stuffing alongside a vegan roast, such as a stuffed acorn squash or a plant-based Wellington.

 You can use gluten-free sourdough bread and ensure the vegan sausage is gluten-free.